The defibration of working models

 The thing with the social prestige

-"If you're not a permanent employee, you're in second class," someone said to me who should know.
+"If you are not a permanent employee, you are in second class," said someone who should know.
 He lost his permanent job and returned to his old place of work through a temporary employment agency.
 It wasn't just the lower salary that hurt him.
 From the many small signs he noticed that he no longer really belonged.
 The loss of identification and social prestige troubled him more than money cuts at the end of the month.

 But in manufacturing companies, this is quite normal: A permanent employee with an over-tariff payment works hand in hand with a work contractor at the lowest compensation level.

 And it is paradoxical: The person who bears the highest risk of dismissal and gives the company the greatest flexibility is paid the worst.
 Even worse: the party has access to all operational amenities, the external party does not.
 Because of his differently designed work clothes, he can be recognized as “none of us”.

 Even so, routine work that cannot be automated is being outsourced to service providers and bought back cheaply.
 What managers - quite apart from the issue of fairness - have to ask themselves in such “human chess”: How do you integrate and motivate such employees?
 And how do you make sure that there is no bad pecking order in the team?